shenoy-anurag/Aggre-Gator/README.md

 Our project aggregates articles from a few news sites and shows them in one place for the convenience of the user.

-## Amazon Lightsail challenge by agorize
+## Amazon Lightsail Challenge by Agorize

 ### Application Status
 We are presenting our submission for the 3rd round of the lightsail challenge.
 Currently, we are done with creation of backend services and working on integrating AWS services